Recommendations

 • diagnose heart failure

-• give information to people newly diagnosed with heart failure (see the section on giving information to people with heart failure)
+• give information to people with newly diagnosed heart failure (see the section on giving information to people with heart failure)

 • optimise treatment